unsw-restech/unsw-restech.github.io/source/using_katana/accessing_katana.rst

 Windows
 =======

-From a Windows machine a SSH client such as PuTTY_ or MobaXTerm_ is required.
+From a Windows machine an SSH client such as PuTTY_ or MobaXTerm_ is required.

 .. _graphical_session: